 The region has a poorly defined flood plain and low gradient.
-This combines with extensive drainage, widespread conversion of tallgrass prairie to farmland, and urban/suburban development to leave the basin subject to frequent floods that affect urban and rural infrastructure and agricultural production.
+This combines with the extensive drainage, widespread conversion of tallgrass prairie to farmland, and some urban/suburban development near larger cities to leave the watershed subject to frequent floods that affect urban and rural infrastructure and agricultural production.

 What's being done